huntforhomesaz/cleanout2closing-site/content/geo/az-green-valley-senior-and-estate-home-sale.md

 - What must be saved (documents, photos, keepsakes).
 - What may be shipped to family versus donated locally.
-- Whether an estate sale or buyout makes sense in Green Valleyâ€™s market.
+- Whether an estate sale or buyout makes sense in Green Valley's market.
 - Which vendors will handle cleanout, donation, yard work, cleaning, and basic repairs.

 I gather estimates, help compare options, and then schedule work once you or your fiduciary approve.
 Vendors are paid directly by you or the estate; I do not hold funds.

-### Step 4 â€“ Prepare, price, and list the home
+### Step 4 — Prepare, price, and list the home

 Once the contents plan is in motion, we decide how far to go with prep.